dockstore/azul/.github/PULL_REQUEST_TEMPLATE/backport.md

 - [ ] Build passes in `anvilbox` deployment <sub>or PR is labeled `no sandbox`</sub>
 - [ ] Reviewed build logs for anomalies in `sandbox` deployment <sub>or PR is labeled `no sandbox`</sub>
 - [ ] Reviewed build logs for anomalies in `anvilbox` deployment <sub>or PR is labeled `no sandbox`</sub>
-- [ ] Confirmed all checks in PR are OK and the PR is mergeable
+- [ ] All status checks passed and the PR is mergeable
 - [ ] The title of the merge commit starts with the title of this PR
 - [ ] Added PR # reference (to this PR) to merge commit title
 - [ ] Collected commit title tags in merge commit title <sub>but excluded any `p` tags</sub>